craftykate/check-totals/README.md

 ## Developer Info

 This program was written by me, Kate McFaul.
-Visit me at <a href="http://katemcfaul.com">KateMcFaul.com</a>.
+Visit me at [KateMcFaul.com](http://katemcfaul.com).
 While learning Ruby I wrote many (many) small programs to practice.
 This program I actually use almost every day at work and find it very useful.
 This is also my very first git repository!
 Yay me.

 ### Design Goals